kapusta/pzgps/README.md

 ### ReactJS
 In the `reactjs` directory, install the deps by running `npm install` then run `npm start` to start the webserver.
 This project uses [webpack](https://webpack.github.io/) and will auto-reload your browser for you.

-### Preact
-Currently the [Preact](https://preactjs.com/) version of the front end has the most code/features/effort.

-Like in the other front ends, install the deps by running `npm install` and run the webserver with `npm start`.
-There is also code linting configured using eslint which you can run with `npm run lint`.

-Note the `front-ends/preact/src/lib/conf.js` file, which should be modified to match your pizero's name on your network.
-You can change your pizro's name by logging into the pizero, then...
-* `raspi-config`
-* Go to `Advanced Options`
-* Go to `Hostname`
-* Type in a new hostname then hit `Ok`

 ## Enabling a MapQuest staticmap
-One of the views can load a [Mapquest "staticmap"](http://www.mapquestapi.com/staticmap/) if you have a "Consumer Key" and provide a module that includes that key.
+One of the views can load a [Mapquest "staticmap"](http://www.mapquestapi.com/staticmap/) if you have a "Consumer Key" and provide a module from the NodeJS application that includes that key.

 * [Register for a developer account for free](https://developer.mapquest.com/).
 * Go to your new profile, and click the "Create a New Key" button.
 * You can always find your Consumer Key on the "Keys &amp; Reporting" page after creating one.
-* Make a file in the `lib` directory named `mqkey.js` and format it like the example below.
+* Make a file in the `/lib` directory named `mqkey.js` and format it like the example below.

     module.exports = {
       'consumerKey': 'PASTE YOUR CONSUMER KEY HERE'